alsyundawy/Chromium-hardening/Browser settings/flags.md

 Starting with [Chrome 78](https://blog.chromium.org/2019/09/experimenting-with-same-provider-dns.html) the Browser will get an option to control DoH via `chrome://flags/#dns-over-https` (the flag can only be opt-out'ed [but is listed in my list as enabled [[default]]), however the option is experimental and only avbl. for several users/OS, the iOS and Linux implementation is still unfinished, that been said they won't get this right of the batch.

 Supported are the following providers (for now): Cleanbrowsing, Cloudflare, DNS.SB, Google, OpenDNS & Quad9.
 If a provider isn't in the integrated list then Chrome will automatically use a fallback and switch back to the "normal" mode.

+Fo [force Chrome to use DoH](https://bugs.chromium.org/p/chromium/issues/detail?id=799753#c8) add the following shortcut path:
+* `--enable-features="dns-over-https<DoHTrial" --force-fieldtrials="DoHTrial/Group1" --force-fieldtrial-params="DoHTrial.Group1:server/https%3A%2F%2F1.1.1.1%2Fdns-query/method/POST`

+This example will configure Chrome to use Cloudflares DoH server.
+To test if DoH is working or not, check the [https://1.1.1.1/help](https://1.1.1.1/help) url.